patrickmaynard/fun-with-users/README.md

 * Make endpoint urls adhere to the "APIs You Don't Hate" standard.
 (This will be fairly simple.)
 * Add versioning to the user API -- either via a route prefix or via a header.
 * Add pagination to the endpoints that list users.
+* Add something like /api/users/me for CRUDing a user's own information.
+(Currently, only admins can retrieve user info.)

 Low-priority TODO items (convert to GitHub issues before doing further work):

 * Create OpenAPI documentation (not a priority because of the Postman collection).
+* Make psalm stricter by one level, then move this item to a lower priority task and repeat after several other tasks.
 * Grow the length of time each JWT is valid for -- right now, it expires after an hour.
 * In user creation endpoint, have serializer ignore any new properties by default instead of needing to update an entity class constant.
 * This should be done by converting from the Symfony serializer to the JMS serializer and using serialization groups.
 * Move hard-coded strings into class constants.
-* Make psalm stricter by one level, then move this item to a lower priority task and repeat after several other tasks.
-* Refactor tests.
-There's some duplication of code now.
+* Handle Guzzle exceptions in tests